Dr.

 2019

-He is a Visiting Professor at Oxford’s School of Government and a member of the National Academies of Science, Engineering and Medicine’s Committee on Responsible Computing.
-He serves on the board of the Broad Institute of MIT and Harvard, and the advisory boards of MIT’s Schwarzman College of Computing, Stanford’s Human-centered AI Institute, University of Toronto’s Technology Institute.
-He has been elected a Distinguished Fellow of Stanford’s AI Institute, a Distinguished Fellow in Ethics in AI at Oxford, a Visiting Fellow of All Souls College, Oxford, and a life Fellow of the Royal Society of Arts.
+He is a Visiting Professor at Oxford’s School of Government and has been a member of the National Academies of Science, Engineering and Medicine’s Committee on Responsible Computing.
+He serves on the board of the Broad Institute of MIT and Harvard, and the advisory boards of MIT’s College of Computing, Stanford’s Human-centered AI Institute, Harvard’s Hutchins Center, and as co-chair of Stanford Digital Economy Lab.
+He has been elected a Fellow of the American Academy of Arts and Sciences, a Distinguished Fellow of Stanford’s AI Institute, a Distinguished Fellow in Ethics in AI at Oxford, a Fellow of Balliol College, Visiting Fellow of All Souls College, Oxford, and a life Fellow of the Royal Society of Arts.
 A Rhodes Scholar, James has DPhil, MSc with distinction and MA from Oxford in AI and robotics, mathematics, and computer science, a BSc first class in electrical engineering from the University of Zimbabwe.

 Last Updated